 She recommends bringing up changes in a loved one’s ability to do these tasks when talking with a physician.

-According to Kernisan, it’s a good idea to share changes in ADLs with your loved one’s medical team.
+According to Kernisan, it’s a good idea to share changes in ADLs or other medical statuses with your loved one’s medical team.
 Before your next clinician visit, consider the following:

 ADLs and IADLs can be assessed in a variety of ways.
-Caregiver input can be helpful to create a bigger picture of your loved one’s functional capabilities.
+Caregiver input can be helpful in creating a bigger picture of your loved one’s functional capabilities.
+Family or hired caregivers are often able to notice when a senior needs more assisted daily living support than they used to — for example, a parent may start asking for help in situations they could once tackle alone.
 However, caregiver burnout, the tendency to overestimate or underestimate someone’s true abilities, or a change in the caregiver’s ability to provide adequate care can make this method less accurate than others.

 While a health care professional’s report is often believed to provide the most objective view of a person’s functional status, a combination of assessments may fully capture the picture of disability for a given individual.